koklapperne/Basic-Cloning/README.md

 ```
 Git Command:
 $ clone https://github.com/koklapperne/Basic-Cloning
-This will download the remote to the local folder and create repository
+This will download the remote to the local folder and create a local repository
 ```

 ## Existing local repository